 And they store well in the freezer making them a perfect meal prep recipe so you can always have something healthy ready to go.

 These buffalo chicken meatballs are loaded with lean protein, whether you use chicken or turkey.

-There is no breadcrumbs in this healthy meatball recipe, which keeps them free of gluten, keto and paleo-friendly.
+There are no breadcrumbs in this healthy meatball recipe, which keeps them free of gluten and makes them keto, and paleo-friendly.

 You can also easily mince some carrots and celery to sneak some extra veggies in them too.

 They are such a good way to pack all the flavors and up your daily lean protein intake.

 I used minimal ingredients to make these delicious buffalo chicken meatballs so that it’s quick and easy for you to make too.

 - Buffalo sauce – I used (enter sauce here)

 - Arrowroot flour- keeps the meatballs tender and moist after baking